 An emergency fund of $3000 helps a lot, even if it is not the full amount we usually recommend.

-To find out how an emergency fund works and how to build it up, you can read this comprehensive guide that I wrote.
+You can read this comprehensive guide that I wrote to find out how an emergency fund works and how to build it up.

-A person that achieves Financial Stability tends to have achieve Financial Solvency as well.
+A person that achieves Financial Stability tends to have achieved Financial Solvency as well.

 Stage 3: Debt Freedom

-Debt Freedom is achieved when a person is able to pay off all his or her debts.
+Debt Freedom is achieved when a person can pay off all his or her debts.

-That seems drastic because for most people, their mortgage is 25 to 30 years, which means that it will take a long time to be free from debt.
+That seems drastic because, for most people, their mortgage is 25 to 30 years, which means it will take a long time to be free from debt.

-A person that achieves Debt Freedom tend to have achieve the previous 2 stages as well.
+A person who achieves Debt Freedom tends to have achieved the previous two stages.

-You have cleared most of your outstanding debt that are high interest, leaving you with the low interest mortgage debt.
+You have cleared most of your outstanding debt that is high interest, leaving you with low-interest mortgage debt.

 It is time to start accumulating wealth.

-The first milestone in wealth accumulation is to accumulate 1 year of F-U Money.
+The first milestone in wealth accumulation is to accumulate one year of annual expenses.

-It is made popular in urban culture of having $X so that you can fire your boss, tell your company off.
+It is popular in the urban culture to have $X so that you can fire your boss and tell your company off.

 Basically, you have more control over your situation versus when you are a slave to debt and your job.